1 – Uses for hermetic connectors

 Advantages: Ceramic to Metal sealing is considered the high-end technology and can have superior performance compared to glass in some applications: By using elastic filler-metals, the resistance to thermal and mechanical shocks is higher.
 Also, depending on filler-material, higher application temperatures can be sustained.

 It of course depends on actual requirements of your application and needs to be considered carefully.
 Very generally speaking these are our thoughts:

 Potting is probably the most accessible way to seal a connector.
-If the design needs to be airtight or watertight in a more basic way (e.g. ingress protection according to IP-classes), then a potted connector can be a good option.
+If the design needs to be air tight or waterproof in a basic way (e.g. IP67), then a potted connector can be a good option.
 We generally would not recommend to use this technique however if a reliable hermetic connection is needed.
 Many don’t consider epoxy sealed connectors to be true hermetic connectors.
 From the failure modes and reliability issues we have seen at customer sites we tend to agree.

 Between ceramic-metal and glass-metal sealed connectors is comes down to this: Do you need the added performance of ceramic-to-metal sealing (High mechanical / thermal shocks, very high operating temperatures or very high voltage ratings)?
 If the answer is yes then there is not really an alternative.

 However, most applications we have seen do not.
 Then, glass-to-metal sealing is a much more economical technology which is just as reliable.

 Do you have a project which might benefit from a hermetically sealed connector?

 Please get in touch with us now so we can discuss!